curiousoffice/playbook/README.rst

 source, writing a blog post, attending community events, or reading an educational book.
 The goal is to encourage individuals to improve and share their knowledge with the rest of the team.

-The time you invest during these days must generate value, in different forms:
+The time you invest during these days must generate value in different forms:

-- Pick from or contribute back to guidelines and playbook
+- Picking from or contributing  to guidelines and playbook
 - Completing squads’ pre-defined tickets
-- Contributing or creating open source software
+- Contributing to  or creating open source software
 - Writing a blog post
-- Explore change to tools and processes on the "R&I" JIRA project
+- Exploring change to tools and processes on the "R&I" JIRA project
-- Work on conference and meetup talks and proposals
+- Working on conference and meetup talks and proposals
-- Work on Sophia or other internal projects
+- Working on sophia or other internal projects

 There is a difference between a normal investment day, and extended downtime between client projects (being “on bench”).